greenwoodms06/roster-rotation/docs/ROADMAP.md

 ## Future Ideas (Unprioritized)

 ### Algorithm & Constraints
-- [ ] Platoon / rotation groups: Group A plays Q1+Q3, Group B plays Q2+Q4
 - [ ] Buddy system: always-together or never-together player pairs
 - [ ] Zone continuity: keep players in the same zone across periods
-- [ ] "What-if" mode: generate multiple plans and compare fairness metrics
 - [ ] Fatigue awareness: prefer not to play a player consecutive periods if subs are available
-- [ ] Quick re-roll: add small random perturbation to cost function for alternative valid plans
+- [ ] Quick re-roll: add small random perturbation to cost function for alternative valid plans.
+Perhaps should just be the default behavior (hidden to the user)

 ### UI / UX
-- [ ] Undo last generation
-- [ ] Bench-in/bench-out diff on lineup view (show who's coming on/off between periods)
 - [x] Light theme option
-- [ ] Haptic feedback on generate
-- [ ] Desktop layout for pre-game planning on a laptop

 ### Data & Backup
 - [ ] Cloud backup: Google Drive provider (OAuth + appDataFolder)